 Neighborhood Appliance Replacement Program

 Bellevue Sunrise Rotary Club established the neighborhood Appliance Replacement Program in 2017 to support families in need.
-This ongoing program serves local families in Bellevue and Renton that cannot afford to replace a broken appliance, such as a stove, dishwasher, refrigerator or other essential appliance.
+This ongoing program serves local families in Bellevue and Renton that cannot afford to replace a broken stove, dishwasher, refrigerator or other essential appliance.
 Working with local civic and non-profit organizations, Bellevue Sunrise Rotary Community Service Chair Rod Kirkwood identifies and screens candidate families.

 After a candidate is selected, Bellevue Sunrise Rotary disburses donated funds to its business partner, King & Bunnys Appliances of Renton, to purchase the appliance.
 Then, King & Bunnys donates the manpower to remove the non-functioning appliance, followed by the installation of the brand new one.